 Amazon knows a lot about you.
 They know the books you like to read, the movies and TV shows you watch, and the stuff you buy.
 They know the stuff you’re interested in for a potential future purchase.
+Even if you haven’t added an item to your wish list, they can probably accurately predict what you will be interested in in the future.
 They know how much you read on your Kindle, and how fast and how far into each book you read.

 - Username: Your username should be your first line of defense.
 Your Amazon account username must be an email address.
 I use a different Blur address for each account.
 If you decide that you are sticking with the same Amazon account, Amazon will allow you to change your username.

 - Passwords: Amazon allows you to use passwords as long as 100 characters (the maximum length I have tested).
 If you are using a password manager, there is no reason to use anything under fifty characters.

 - Two-factor authentication: Amazon only recently implemented two-factor authentication and you definitely should use it.
 Fortunately, Amazon allows you to use a two-factor authenticator app like Authy without first requiring a telephone number.
 This is a very good thing.
 Two-factor authentication is only as secure as its backup.
 By allowing you to use an authenticator app without a phone number, Amazon has allowed you to avoid using a backup option that might be used to circumvent the security of the app.